umbraco/UmbracoDocs/Umbraco-StarterKit/Uno-pedia/Widgets/index.md

 # Widgets

-Umbraco Starterkit provides a lot of flexibility in terms of customizing the types of content as well as the content itself.
+Umbraco Uno provides a lot of flexibility in terms of customizing the types of content as well as the content itself.

 This is made possible by a large array of different **widgets**, which acts like building blocks for creating, structuring and customizing webstes.